A complex node of the cosmic web associated with the massive galaxy cluster MACS J0600.1-2008: Results

 \subsection{Optical detection of the extended structures}

 As introduced in section~\ref{sec:data}, a significant mass outside of the cluster was first suspected due to difficulties in reproducing the strongly lensed multiple images in the HST field-of-view of MACS0600.
-First mass models for the cluster based on HST/RELICS and the shallow VLT/MUSE data available at the time (see section~\ref{sec:muse}) were presented in the works that first investigated the quintuply imaged $z=6.07$ galaxy, \citet{fujimoto21} and \citet{laporte21b}, and required a strong external shear component to properly explain the multiple images.
+First mass models for the cluster based on HST/RELICS and the shallow VLT/MUSE data available at the time (see section~\ref{sec:muse}) were presented in the works that first investigated the quintuply imaged $z=6.07$ galaxy, \citet{fujimoto21} and \citet{laporte21b} (see also the discussion in section~\ref{sec:limits_literature}), and required a strong external shear component to properly explain the multiple images.
 This was perhaps most strongly noted by the model using the \texttt{Light-Traces-Mass} method \citep[\texttt{LTM};][]{zitrin15a}, in which the mass distribution follows the cluster galaxy distribution in the field-of-view such that no intrinsic ellipticity is assigned, making it susceptible to outside massive structures which contribute to the overall lensing signal.
-Some shallow ground based data were available (section~\ref{sec:ancillary}) and indeed hinted at possible structures outside HST's FOV.
+While recent works have found that external shear components in SL can possibly arise due to several factors that do not necessarily involve additional cluster structure beyond the field-of-view \citep[][]{lin23,etherington24}, in this particular case some shallow ground-based imaging data were available (see section~\ref{sec:ancillary}) and indeed hinted at possible cluster structures outside HST's field-of-view.

 To verify this, we obtained deep optical imaging and spectroscopy with \textit{Gemini-N}/GMOS (section~\ref{sec:gemini}).
 The GMOS imaging indeed reveals a prominent overdensity of cluster galaxies north-east of the RELICS field-of-view (Fig.~\ref{fig:crit-curves}).
-Our GMOS spectroscopy, together with existing \emph{Keck} DEIMOS spectroscopy (sections~\ref{sec:gemini} and~\ref{sec:DEIMOS}), confirms the newly discovered eastern structure to lie at the same redshift as the previously observed parts of MACS0600: The redshifts of the two eastern BCGs (BCG1 and BCG2) are $z=0.4403$ and $z=0.4357$, respectively (see also Tab.~\ref{tab:cluster_members}).
-Eleven additional cluster member galaxies in the eastern part were spectroscopically confirmed to lie at the same redshift as well.
+Our GMOS spectroscopy, together with the \emph{Keck}/DEIMOS spectroscopy (sections~\ref{sec:gemini} and~\ref{sec:DEIMOS}), confirms the newly discovered eastern structure to lie at the same redshift as the previously observed parts of MACS0600: The redshifts of the two eastern BCGs (BCG1 and BCG2) are $z=0.4403\pm0.0001$ and $z=0.4357\pm0.0002$, respectively (see also Tab.~\ref{tab:cluster_members}).
+As discussed in detail in section~\ref{sec:cluster_members}, eleven additional cluster member galaxies in the eastern part were spectroscopically confirmed to lie at the cluster redshift as well.